groupultra/sdk-public/projects/demo/DemoServiceTutorial.md

 Used by virtual characters to send messages to users.
 Used many times in the demo *mouse*.

 **async def send_update(self, target_client_id, data)**
 Generaic send_update.
-It is generally not used, more specific functions such as send_update_user_list are used instead.
+It is generally not used, more specific functions such as send_update_character_list are used instead.

 **async def send_update_channel_info(self, channel_id, channel_data)**
 Generally not used.